 SCTC is the property of the State of Georgia and constitutional protections apply; local law enforcement officers may enter the campus to conduct business as needed.
 Additionally, these officers are invited to patrol the campus to assist SCTC Campus Safety and Security Department in deterring crime.
 All law enforcement agencies are expected to check in with SCTC Campus Safety and Security Department when on campus.
-SCTC Campus Safety and Security Department when on campus.
 SCTC Campus Safety and Security Department has a good relationship with all the agencies surrounding its jurisdiction.
 The exercise of that authority is described in mutual aid agreements (MAA) between SCTC Campus